AlisaTatosova/Bitset/README.md

 - **Input (`>>`)**: Reads a binary string from an input stream and initializes the bitset.
 - **Output (`<<`)**: Outputs the bitset as a string representation of bits.

-## Usage
-To compile and run the project, follow these steps:
-NOTE!
-There are tests written in tests.cpp, so you can test by using them.

-1. Compile using a C++ compiler (e.g., g++). g++ main.cpp -o bitset

-2. Run:
-./bitset